 Know Before You Go

 That’s the Pisa complex in a nutshell.
 Obviously, the Leaning Tower is the main draw.
-There are vendors immediately outside the complex selling souvenirs and that’s where you’ll catch a taxi back to the bus station as well.
+You can spend time perusing the goal vendor stalls immediately outside the complex.
+They sell a souvenirs at competitive prices and that’s also where you’ll catch a taxi back to the bus station.

 If you go early, like before 10am, there’s a good chance you’ll be able to get a picture holding up the tower with little to no people in your shot.

 Food-wise, there’s not much in the area so if you’re making this a quick trip you’re better off waiting to get back to Florence and then stopping for lunch within walking distance of the train station upon arrival.

 This is definitely a half-day trip worth making if you’re in Florence.
 If you catch a 7am or 8am train from Florence to Pisa, you should be back by noon and ready to continue with sightseeing in Florence.